Flu shot: Your best bet for avoiding influenza

 When is the flu vaccine available?

 Because the flu vaccine is produced by private manufacturers, its availability depends on when production is completed.
-For the 2013-2014 flu season, manufacturers have indicated shipments are likely to begin in August and continue throughout September and October until all vaccine is distributed.
-Doctors and nurses are encouraged to begin vaccinating their patients as soon as flu vaccine is available in their areas.
+For the 2014-2015 flu season, manufacturers have indicated shipments are likely to begin in July or August and continue throughout September and October until all vaccine is distributed.
+Doctors and nurses are encouraged to begin vaccinating people as soon as flu vaccine is available in their areas.

 It takes up to two weeks to build immunity after a flu shot, but you can benefit from the vaccine even if you don't get it until after flu season starts.

 Why do I need to get vaccinated every year?